Guide · PhotoTag.ai

 Not every contributor centers their workflow in Lightroom — or stops at 1,500 files per batch.
 If you process large multi-agency batches in the browser, need named export presets for Adobe Stock, Shutterstock, and iStock/Getty, or want Getty controlled vocabulary support, AI Keywording is worth a look.

-AI Keywording is a browser-first microstock keywording tool built for contributors who treat metadata as a production line:
+AI Keywording is a browser-first microstock keywording tool built for contributors who treat metadata as a production line.
+It is export-first — you keyword, download agency-ready files, and upload yourself (no auto-upload to agencies):

 | PhotoTag.ai | AI Keywording | |